About the Choirs

 Meet Our Conductor!

-In 2015, Dr. Grützmann moved to the United States to pursue her graduate studies.
-She earned two Master’s degrees from West Virginia University: Conducting and Voice Performance.
-At the same institution, she later earned a Doctoral degree in Conducting.
-During her Doctorate, she founded the Vox Principalis Choral Association, dedicated to the performances of major works for choir and orchestra.
-She was also the Conductor of the West Virginia Women’s Chorus, regularly collaborating with the Morgantown Community Orchestra, and the Conductor for the Morgantown Children’s Chorus, regularly collaborating with the West Virginia Symphony Orchestra and the Morgantown Community Orchestra.
+As an artist entrepreneur, she founded and led the Vox Principalis Choral Association, dedicated to the performances of major works for choir and orchestra for four seasons.
+Concomitantly, she created and led Vox Principalis Chamber Music Concert Series.
+During her doctoral studies, she was the conductor of the West Virginia Women’s Chorus, regularly collaborating with the Morgantown Community Orchestra, and the conductor for the Morgantown Children’s Chorus, regularly collaborating with the West Virginia Symphony Orchestra and with the Morgantown Community Orchestra.